KristofKlein/BC16Starter/README.md

 There is a task ready under Terminal -> Run Task that will install you a v16 BC latest Version

-Since we are using DOcker make sure you have everything in place:
+Since we are using Docker make sure you have everything in place:
 - HyperV
 - Windows Container
 - Docker for Desktop in Windows Mode